hasclass/core-lib/README.md

 _t.strftime(new Date(), "%Y-%m-%d") // => "2013-02-11"
 ```

-The original object-oriented classes that allow for easy and consistent method chaining now is an optional add-on.
+The original object-oriented classes that allow for easy and consistent method chaining now is a (not yet optional) add-on.

 ```javascript
 R("foo").ljust(10, '-').size().times().downto(7).to_a()